lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Results Display.md

 - Question texts for context
 - Answer texts for context

 The response is expected to contain HTML-formatted coaching advice that is directly injected into the result container.
+The system has been updated to use a more structured approach to result rendering, with the `personaliseResultLayout` and `renderStructuredLayout` methods handling the display of AI-generated content.

 **Section sources**
 - [quiz.html](file://quiz.html#L1370-L1387)